Skip to main content

 Park Güell Serpentine Bench

-The iconic serpentine bench stretches over 100 metres along Park Güell's main terrace edge, offering panoramic views across Barcelona to the Mediterranean Sea.
-Created through collaboration between Gaudí and Josep Maria Jujol, this masterpiece of trencadís (broken ceramic mosaic) technique transforms functional seating into a vibrant work of art that follows the hillside's natural contours.
-The bench's undulating form encourages social interaction whilst providing ergonomic comfort through its carefully studied human proportions.
-This extraordinary fusion of architecture, sculpture, and decorative arts exemplifies Gaudí's philosophy of total artistic integration, where every element serves both practical and aesthetic purposes whilst celebrating the beauty of collaborative artistic creation.
+Stretching over 100 meters along Park Güell's main terrace edge, the serpentine bench offers panoramic views across Barcelona to the Mediterranean Sea.
+Created through collaboration between Gaudí and Josep Maria Jujol, this masterpiece of trencadís (broken ceramic mosaic) technique transforms functional seating into vibrant artwork following the hillside's natural contours.
+The bench's undulating form encourages social interaction while providing ergonomic comfort through carefully studied human proportions.
+This fusion of architecture, sculpture, and decorative arts exemplifies Gaudí's philosophy of total artistic integration, where every element serves both practical and aesthetic purposes celebrating collaborative artistic creation.
+Pro tip: Visit Park Güell at opening time (08:30) or late afternoon (after 17:00) for fewer crowds and optimal lighting for mosaic photography.

-Main façade of Casa Batlló showing colourful ceramic mosaic tiles, organic sculptural balconies, and distinctive undulating roofline
+Main façade of Casa Batlló showing colorful ceramic mosaic tiles, organic sculptural balconies, and distinctive undulating roofline

 Recommended